Define Impeachment Meaning

 Donald Trump abuses his power on a daily basis.
 Fortunately, Congress is taking steps toward impeachment, because no one is above the law.

-By Giustina
+By Lorain

 Impeach